We use outcomes and indicators of progress to track how grants, investments and our own actions contribute to our impact goals

 What do we expect from organisations?

-If we invite you to submit a full proposal for our support, we will ask for up to three key outcomes you think can be achieved by the end of the grant (outcomes), and details of how you will monitor your progress towards these outcomes (indicators).
+If we invite you to submit a full proposal for our support, we will ask for up to three key outcomes you think can be achieved by the end of the grant (outcomes), and details of how you will track your progress towards these outcomes (indicators).

 - What we're looking for